 viele Menschen - many people.
 People can be counted.

 Erfolg (success) is another example of something that cannot be counted.
-Certain things, yes, like finishing a degree or obtaining your driver's license, can be counted, sure, however they are very specific e…
+Certain things, yes, like finishing a degree or obtaining your driver's license, can be counted, sure, however they are very specific events.
+But…

 "Kennen" is not the same as "wissen" and it can be very confusing trying to tell the two apart.